|Coat of arms||

 - Ser Humfrey Hardyng, a participant at the tourney at Ashford Meadow.

-- Ser Hardyng, the father of Harrold Hardyng, a landed knight.
+- Unnamed landed knight, the father of Harrold Hardyng.